daviddalpiaz/appliedstats/transformations.md

 ##    0.09288754   -2.04307796
 ```

-This is because `poly()` uses *orthogonal polynimials*, which solves an issue we will discuss in the next chapter.
+This is because `poly()` uses *orthogonal polynomials*, which solves an issue we will discuss in the next chapter.

 ```r